delhoume/flashfile/README.md

 DIJ_01+5            # adds DIJ_01 DIJ_02 DIJ_03 DIJ_04 DIJ_05 DIJ_06
 ````

-### issue with implicit mode
-This mode allow for very short encoding of "all" items in a location but the concept of "all"
-is a moving target, as the number of referenced items might increase.

-This means the token describes a situation at a moment in time and that the number of items in the location must be known at the time.
-If the number of items is likely to vary the use of **LOCATION** only tokens is discouraged.

 # application to FlashInvaders lists

 This format allows for very concise description of mosaics flashed in the world,

 The compression ratio is vey high compared to a "flat" list of every item

-Paris is under constant *invasion* and the total number of referenced mosaics increases very often so the use of single PA token is not recommended at all.
 It happens that LIL (Lille) is the only invaded location in the world to have its order number start at 0 instead of 1.
 An application will need to take care of this to resolve correctly LIL as LIL_00,05